pratikcrj07/build-OpenCV-with-Java-support-and-contrib-modules/README.md

-You can use this open cv contrib file for implementing LBPH in java . it's custom built for required tasks using Cmake and VS IDE.
+You can use this open cv contrib file for implementing LBPH in java . it's custom built for required tasks using Cmake and VS IDE too.